JerryFleming/PyDoc/library/importlib.rst

 .. class:: Finder

-   An abstract base class representing a :term:`finder`.
+   An abstract base class representing a :term:`查找器`.

    .. deprecated:: 3.3
       Use :class:`MetaPathFinder` or :class:`PathEntryFinder` instead.

    .. method:: find_module(fullname, path=None)

-      An abstact method for finding a :term:`loader` for the specified module.
+      An abstact method for finding a :term:`加载器` for the specified module.
 Originally specified in :pep:`302`, this method was meant for use in :data:`sys.meta_path` and in the path-based import subsystem.

 .. class:: MetaPathFinder

-   An abstract base class representing a :term:`meta path finder`.
+   An abstract base class representing a :term:`元路径查找器`.
 For compatibility, this is a subclass of :class:`Finder`.

    .. versionadded:: 3.3

    .. method:: find_module(fullname, path)

-      An abstract method for finding a :term:`loader` for the specified module.
+      An abstract method for finding a :term:`加载器` for the specified module.
 If this is a top-level import, *path* will be ``None``.
       Otherwise, this is a search for a subpackage or module and *path* will be the value of :attr:`__path__` from the parent